GeneralProtectionFault/blender-anachronox-md2-importer/README.md

 Direct link to the utility (right-click & "Save Link As"--If this does not work, go to the site above, the Downloads Section, then Tools section): http://anachrodox.talonbrave.info/tools/tools/datextract2.zip

+## Instructions
+In Blender, go to Edit => Preferences, then select Add-ons.
+Click "Install" and select the .py file.
+This will install the plugin.
+To use, go to File => Import, then select Anachronox Model Import (.md2), then select the model file.

+Note that the MD2 file stores the name of the texture file in its header.
+Therefore, the filename of the texture is important.
+The extracted filenames from the .DAT file should correlate, but bear the importance in mind.
+The plugin will search the immediate folders, but if a texture turns up missing, first ensure it is in the directory tree.

+### Modifying Textures
+When importing, there is a texture scale parameter which can be changed if desired.
+If, for example, upscaling textures, simply set this to whatever factor they were upscaled by, and ensure that the filenames are the same as the originals.

 Update:
 Plugin will now support loading models with multiple textures.
 A material is created per texture and correctly assigned to the appropriate parts of the model.